patrickfnielsen/gear/README.md

 The private key needs to be specified using `encryption_key_file`.

 When encryption is enabled, the git sync engine will decrypt files before it starts the deploy process.
-Due to the native of the system, all files will be stored unencrypted on the disk afterwards.
-The reasoning about this is that they key is also stored on the same host.
+Due to the nature of the system, all files will be stored unencrypted on the disk afterwards.
+The reasoning about this is that the key is also stored on the same host, and so the folder should be locked down.

 ### Encryption Example
   1) Generate a new ssh key pair using: